 About The Study

 Osteoporosis, which increases the fragility of bone and the chance of fractures by lowering BMD, is common in aging women.
 Women experience a sharp decline in BMD during menopause.
+This is why this study was recruiting women in the peri-menopausal period.

 Study Approach